You do not have to buy anything or follow any recipe. Nature WILL make compost.

 When and How Do You Use Your Compost?

 The compost is ready to use when it has turned

-In three months, start a new pile.
+Three months after starting your pile, start a new pile.
 Give your original pile two more months to decompose.

-The amount of compost will be much less than what you put into it;
+The amount of compost will be MUCH less than what you put into it;

 it will have broken down.
-Mix it deeply into your garden soil, or just spread it on top.
+Mix it into your garden soil, or just spread it on top.